-The Notes may be redeemed in their entirety if the Issuer exercises its right of early redemption as described under "Description of the Notes - Early Redemption Option" or if a CAA Trigger Event occurs.
+The Notes may be redeemed in their entirety if the Issuer exercises its right of early redemption as described under "Description of the Notes - Early Redemption Option" or if a CAA Early Termination Date occurs as a result of a CAA Trigger Event, as described under "The Agreements-Collateral Administration Agreement- Termination."
 Any such redemption may result in the receipt of principal of the Notes prior to the date anticipated by investors and may reduce prospective investors' yield or cause prospective investors to incur losses on investments in such Notes.